12urenloop/cvc/README.markdown

 To run, install [LÖVE](https://love2d.org/) and run `love .` from the pokemon-directory or `love pokemon` from the repository root.

-### manual-count

-Small web application that serves as a backup counting system.

 ### `tools/data-analysis`

 Checks the gathered data for inconsistencies.